 A new standard for safety on our streets — Vision Zero ensures a basic right of safety for all people as they move about their communities.
-Boston and Cambridge have each made a public commitment to Vision Zero, with the goal of eliminating all traffic deaths by 2030.
+In Massachusetts, Boston, Cambridge, and Somerville have each made a public commitment to Vision Zero, with the goal of eliminating traffic deaths and serious injuries by 2030.

 What is Vision Zero?